discordjs/guide/guide/command-handling/README.md

 };
 ```

 You can go ahead and do the same for the rest of your commands and put their respective blocks of code inside the `execute()` function.
 If you've been using the same code as the guide thus far, you can copy & paste your commands into their own files now, following the format above.
-The `description` property is optional but will be useful for the dynamic help command we'll be covering later.

 ::: tip
 `module.exports` is how you export data in Node.js so that you can `require()` it in other files.
 If you're unfamiliar with it and want to read more, you can look at [the documentation](https://nodejs.org/api/modules.html#modules_module_exports) for more info.